 Guaranteed coverage and benefits

-Starting January 1, 2014, you will no longer be declined coverage or charged extra for health insurance because of a health issue you have now or in the past.
+Since January 1, 2014, you can no longer be declined coverage or charged extra for health insurance because of a health issue you have now or in the past.

-One of the biggest ways that Health Care Reform will affect you is through the benefits that will be available to you through the health insurance policies that you purchase starting on January 1, 2014.
+One of the biggest ways that Health Care Reform will affect you is through the below benefits that will be available to you through the health insurance policies that you purchase under the ACA.

 No annual or lifetime dollar limits on Essential Health Benefits

 The Health Care Reform Law sets as a standard for all plans in the individual and small group market a minimum level of benefits that must be provided.
 These benefits are referred to as Essential Health Benefits.

 Essential Health Benefits are a set of health care services that must be covered with no “annual or lifetime dollar limits.”
 These benefits may still have other limitations, such as a visit limit.
 Note, Nevada's set of Mandated Benefits are included in the Essential Health Benefit package.
 These benefits include: